-Slot machines – Around 500 machines with minimums ranging from 2 cents to $10.
-Live Gaming Baccarat is also available from $50, while electronic versions of Baccarat, Roulette and Sic Bo are all $20.
+Slot machines – Around 400 machines with minimums ranging from 10 cents to $10.
+Live Gaming Baccarat is also available from $50 and $100, while electronic versions of Baccarat, Roulette and Sic Bo are all $20.

-The rake is 5% or a maximum of $200 a hand, which is peanuts at the higher blinds.
+The rake is 5% or a maximum of $300 a hand at the $50/$100 tables.
+For all other blinds, the rake is capped at $400, which is peanuts at the higher limits.

 Wynn doesn’t hold any poker tournaments, they’re all cash games instead.

 Three Card Baccarat – Minimum bet of $300.

 For the first time in 10 years, the Wynn has new figures for their VIP program.